 “The evening before a squaw came over to Baker’s house, and by her crying seemed to be in great distress.
 The cause of her uneasiness being asked, she refused to tell; but getting Baker’s wife alone, she told her, that the Indians were going to kill her and all her family the next day, that she loved her, did not wish her to be killed and therefore told her what was intended, that she might save herself.
 In consequence of this information, Baker got a number of men to the amount of 21, to come to his house, and it was determined that the men should lie concealed in the back appartment; that if the Indians did come and behaved themselves peaceably, they should not be molested; but if not, the men were to shew themselves and act accordingly.”

 The next day, a group of Mingos, four men and three squaws, crossed the river and visited Baker’s outpost.
 A colonist named Daniel Greathouse and a group of approximately twenty men hid nearby and waited for their moment to strike.
 As the socializing progressed, a few of the Mingos became intoxicated on Baker’s rum.
 Every account of the story differed in some way.
 At some point during the gathering, the natives supposedly provoked the colonists by mocking them.
 The twenty or so men jumped out and brutally killed all of the natives, except for one child.
 The child was spared because the mother told the colonists that her child was half-white and that the father was a man by the name of Gibson.
 The colonists spared the child and then ended the mother’s life.
 The massacre was cold and calculated.
 Not only did they murder the natives, but they desecrated their bodies, disemboweled them, and hung them from trees.
-The colonists then ran to the bank of the river and waited for the other natives to cross.
+The colonists then ran to the river bank and waited for the other natives to cross.
 As approximately twenty natives began to cross, the colonists sniped them out of their boats, one by one, until they retreated.